Menu

 As of February 2026, SBI NRI fixed deposits offer roughly 3.05% to about 6.45% per year for rupee-based accounts (NRE and NRO) below ₹3 crore.
 The highest return usually comes from the 444-day scheme, which goes near 6.45% p.a.

-FD TypeWhat bank checks firstReal purpose
+@FD TypeWhat bank checks firstReal purpose

-NRE FDRemittance received from abroadSave your foreign salary in India (tax-free interest)
+1SBI NRE FDRemittance received from abroadSave your foreign salary in India (tax-free interest)

-NRO FDIncome earned inside IndiaHandle rent, pension, dividends or local deposits
+2SBI NRO FDIncome earned inside IndiaHandle rent, pension, dividends or local deposits

-FCNR FDCurrency deposited (USD/AED/GB, etc.)Keep savings in foreign currency and avoid rupee fluctuation
+3SBI FCNR FDCurrency deposited (USD/AED/GB, etc.)Keep savings in foreign currency and avoid rupee fluctuation

-• If dollars come from overseas → NRE or FCNR allowed.
+• Overseas earnings → NRE or FCNR

 1. SBI NRE Fixed Deposit